StateImpact is again tracking school closures amid the coronavirus pandemic

 Thousands of students are out of the classroom and back on the couch because of COVID-19.
 Many have contracted or been exposed to it.
 More teachers are calling out sick than at any point during the pandemic.

-It all adds up to about 54% of Oklahoma public school districts pivoting to distance learning or just plain closing because of the virus.
+It all adds up to more than 50% of Oklahoma public school districts pivoting to distance learning or just plain closing because of the virus.
 The figure comes from StateImpact’s project tracking school closures in Oklahoma.

 There is a silver lining, though.
 The closures are scheduled to be shorter than they have been in the past, thanks to shorter quarantine and isolation times for people exposed and infected with the virus.